Start Your Arkansas LLC in just a Few Minutes

-You will also need to select a Registered Agent.
-This is the individual responsible for receiving legal mail and court documents in the event that a lawsuit is filed against the company.
-They will also be responsible for the Arkansas LLC business mail that you receive.
-The business owner can designate themselves, choose a friend or family member, or even hire and appoint a Commercial Registered Agent.
+Choosing the right registered agent is a very important part of having a successful business in Arkansas.
+Your registered agent is responsible for receiving all legal mail and court documents in the event that a lawsuit is filed against the company.
+Your registered agent or registered agent service will also be responsible for the Arkansas LLC business mail that you receive.

 Your registered agent must:

-- Be at least 18 years of age and a resident of the state
+- Be at least 18 years of age and a resident of Arkansas state

 - Have a physical street address within the state of Arkansas